-Whether it’s finding ways to reduce our environmental footprint, increasing the sustainability of our supply chain or creating a safer workplace, we continually aim to protect our employees and the environment while developing high-quality, innovative products.
+Whether it’s finding ways to reduce our environmental footprint, increase the sustainability of our supply chain or creating a safer workplace, we continually aim to protect our employees and the environment while developing high-quality, innovative products.

-Our Health, Safety and Environmental Preventive Culture
+Leading an Health, Safety and Environmental Preventive Culture

 Identifying, assessing and preventing occupational risks is a top priority for Bombardier.
 We strive to be a leader in Health, Safety and Environmental (HSE) Preventive Culture, which, for us, means taking a highly proactive approach to limiting HSE risks and creating an environment where innovation and productivity flourish.
-Learn more about our HSE Preventive Culture.

 Ensure we support job creation